moritzhertler/eslint-plugin-consistently-named-imports/docs/rules/consistently-renamed-imports.md

 -   when migrating from one library to another and both libraries export `foo` or
 -   your codebase uses the value `foo` and you want to use a library that also exports `foo`.

 By itself, javascript does not allow you to import `foo` into the same scope twice.
-You will have to rename at least one of them.
+You will have to rename at least one of the imports.
 But this might not be enough for readability as `foo` could mean two different things in different scopes.

 Example: